v1.0.0 is live. Released June 30, 2026.

 What AAEP enables

-Today, AI agents and assistive technology cannot talk to each other in a standardized way.
-A blind user running an AI coding assistant has no reliable way for their screen reader to announce what the agent is doing, when it needs confirmation, or whether a tool invocation succeeded.
+Until today, AI agents and assistive technology had no standardized way to talk to each other.
+A blind user running an AI coding assistant had no reliable way for their screen reader to announce what the agent was doing, when it needed confirmation, or whether a tool invocation succeeded.

 AAEP defines a vendor-neutral protocol for AI agents to emit structured events about their lifecycle, reasoning, tool use, and human-in-the-loop interactions.
 Assistive technology subscribes to these events and presents them to users in their preferred modality and language.